A guide outlining key discussion points for productive parent-teacher conferences.

 - What will the teacher do to support your child’s areas of need?

-- dthey score in each area
+- How did they score in each area?

 As noted above, part of the teacher and parent discussion should focus on your child’s strengths.
 Strength is important to discuss because teachers may use a student’s strength to address areas of need.
-Ask about your child’s reading, writing, and mathematical strengths and compare what you see are their academic strengths at home.
+Ask about your child’s reading, writing, and mathematical strengths and compare what you see as their academic strengths at home.

 Other non-academic strengths may include a student’s ability to stay on task, positiveness, persistence, and favorite activities.
 Share some areas of strengths you may be aware of about your child.